-New Orleans, with its mottled old buildings and distinct air feels more old European capital than American city.
+With its mottled old buildings and distinct air, New Orleans feels more old European capital than an American city.
 European influence is also seen in the city's famous above-ground cemeteries – almost shocking in their stature, but worth doing a walking tour.
 New Orleans’ neighbourhoods are full of history, culture and amazing stories.

 The Garden District is pure opulence and beauty.
 The well-preserved collection of antebellum mansions and the pristine gardens are a stark contrast to other areas of the city